-Typically, AML patients need to start treatment as soon as possible after diagnosis.
+Typically, people with AML need to start treatment as soon as possible after diagnosis.
 However, if time allows, you may want to seek a second opinion from another doctor, as it may help you feel more confident about the recommended treatment plan.
-The second opinion should come from another hematologist-oncologist, preferably one who treats AML.
+The second opinion should come from another hematologistoncologist, preferably one who treats AML.
 These doctors will usually have the most knowledge and experience about the latest treatment options for patients who have AML.
+Some AML specialists conduct telehealth visits, so you may have the opportunity to see an expert without traveling.